gunthercox/ChatterBot/readme.md

 There is also an example [Django project using ChatterBot](https://github.com/gunthercox/django_chatterbot), as well as an example [Flask project using ChatterBot](https://github.com/chamkank/flask-chatterbot).

-**Have you created something cool using ChatterBot?**

-Please add your creation to the [list of projects](https://github.com/gunthercox/ChatterBot/wiki/ChatterBot-Showcase) using ChatterBot in the wiki.

 # Testing

 ChatterBot's built in tests can be run using nose.